Bounding Pinch Point Schemes of Projected Surfaces: Definitions and Conventions

-\begin{theorem}[Surfaces with a two-dimensional family of plane curves \cite{mezzetti1997tour}, \cite{sierra2007some}, \cite{segre1921superficie}] The only surfaces $S \subset \P^N$, $N > 3$, containing a 2-dimensional family of plane curves are either the Veronese surface in $\P^5$ or its (maybe singular) projection to $\P^4$, the rational normal scroll in $\P^4$ and the cones. \end{theorem}
+\begin{theorem}[Surfaces with a two-dimensional family of plane curves \cite{mezzetti1997tour}, \cite{sierra2007some}, \cite{segre1921superficie}] The only surfaces $S \subset \P^N$, $N > 3$, containing a 2-dimensional family of plane curves are: (1) the Veronese surface in $\P^5$, (2) any external projection of the Veronese surface to $\P^4$, (3) the smooth rational normal scroll in $\P^4$, and (4) the cones. \end{theorem}